 The penultimate paragraph of the policy is inappropriate.
-It says that the construction of new buildings in the Green Belt should be regarded as inappropriate unless it is for one of the four exceptions listed within the National Planning Policy Framework.
-The policy text goes on to introduce additional guidance, which is more stringent than the guidance within the Framework, and which is a not in line with its objectives.
+It advises that the construction of new buildings in the Green Belt should be regarded as inappropriate unless it is for one of the four exceptions listed within the National Planning Policy Framework.
+The policy text goes on to introduce additional guidance, which is more stringent than the guidance within the Framework, and not reflective of its objectives.
 For example, the policy seeks to restrict "limited infilling" to schemes of 1 or 2 dwellings and places controls over building heights and the developed proportion of the site.
 There is no such provision within the Framework.
 Indeed, the concept of controlling building heights in the way proposed by the draft Plan was abandoned in national planning policy following the revocation of PPG2 in 2012.
 There is no policy justification or evidence base to support the proposed policy approach.

 Furthermore, paragraph 150 of the Framework also identifies other forms of development that are not inappropriate development in the Green Belt, provided they preserve its openness.
-These are omitted from the draft policy in its entirety.
+These are omitted from the policy in its entirety.

-It is our view that the penultimate paragraph of policy DS1 should be removed, and the policy should refer back to the guidance within the Framework.
+It is our view that the penultimate paragraph of the policy should be removed, and the policy should refer back to the guidance within the Framework.